Why is New South Wales undergoing a redistribution?

 The Division of Calare is named for an Aboriginal name for the Lachlan River.

-The first electoral division of this name was created on 13 July 1906 and was first represented in 1906.
+The first electorate of this name was created on 13 July 1906 and was first represented in 1906.

 Origins of name